Ubi sunt: 19th century

-In Robert Louis Stevenson's Treasure Island, Long John Silver recalls his previous pirate crew, and the imprudence which undid them:
+In Robert Louis Stevenson's 1883 novel Treasure Island, Long John Silver recalls his previous pirate crew, and the imprudence which undid them:

 "Why, how many tall ships, think ye, now, have I seen laid aboard?
 And how many brisk lads drying in the sun at Execution Dock?" cried Silver.
 "And all for this same hurry and hurry and hurry.
 You hear me?
 I seen a thing or two at sea, I have.
 If you would on'y lay your course, and a p'int to windward, you would ride in carriages, you would.
 But not you!
 I know you.
 You'll have your mouthful of rum tomorrow, and go hang."

 "Everybody knowed you was a kind of a chapling, John; but there's others as could hand and steer as well as you," said Israel.
 "They liked a bit o' fun, they did.
 They wasn't so high and dry, nohow, but took their fling, like jolly companions every one."

 "So?" says Silver.
 "Well, and where are they now?
 Pew was that sort, and he died a beggar-man.
 Flint was, and he died of rum at Savannah.
 Ah, they was a sweet crew, they was!
 On'y, where are they?"

 Régis de Trobriand, colonel of the 55th New York Volunteer Infantry, wrote during the Fall of 1862:

 "What a contrast between the departure and the return!
 We had started out in the spring gay, smart, and well-provided with everything.
 The drums beat, the bugles sounded, the flag with its immaculate folds of silk glistened in the sunshine.
 And we were returning before the autumn, sad, weary, covered with mud, with uniforms in rags.
 Now the drummers carried their cracked drums on their backs, the buglers were bent over and silent; the flag, riddled by the balls, torn by shrapnel, discolored by the rain, hung sadly on the staff without cover.

 "Where were the red pantaloons?
 Where were the zouave jackets?
 And, above all, those who had worn them, and whom we looked along the ranks in vain to find, what had become of them?
 Killed at Williamsburg, killed at Fair Oaks, killed at Glendale, killed at Malvern Hill; wounded or sick in the hospitals; prisoners at Richmond; deserters, we knew not where."